-The Persons With Disabilities Act prohibits discrimination against persons with physical, sensory, intellectual, and mental disabilities in employment and provision of state services, including judicial services.
-The government did not effectively implement laws and programs to provide access to buildings, information, and communications.
+Persons with disabilities can access education, health services, and transportation on an equal bases with others.
+The law mandates access to these services, and prohibits discrimination against persons with physical, sensory, intellectual, and mental disabilities in employment and provision of state services, including judicial services.
 The government-funded Commission on Persons with Disabilities is charged with protecting the rights and promoting the welfare of persons with disabilities.
-Given the high rate of general unemployment, work opportunities for persons with disabilities were few, and begging by them was commonplace.
-Children with disabilities were also less likely to attend school than other children.
+The NGO Defense for Children International stated the government did not effectively enforce the law or implement programs to make buildings, information, and communications accessible.
+In view of the high rate of general unemployment, work opportunities for persons with disabilities were even more limited, and begging was commonplace. with disabilities were also less likely to attend school than other children.

-The Ministry of Health and Sanitation is responsible for providing free primary health-care services to persons with polio and diabetic retinopathy as well as those who are blind or deaf.
+The Ministry of Health and Sanitation is responsible for providing free primary health-care services to persons with polio and diabetic retinopathy as well as to blind or deaf persons.
 The ministry did not provide these services consistently, and organizations reported many persons with disabilities had limited access to medical and rehabilitative care.
-The Ministry of Social Welfare, Gender, and Children’s Affairs has a mandate to provide policy oversight for issues affecting persons with disabilities but had limited capacity to do so.
+The Ministry of Social Welfare has a mandate to provide policy oversight for problems affecting persons with disabilities but had limited capacity to do so.